LugoBlogger/ising-simul/README.md

 - (Newman and Barkema, 1999) - Monte Carlo methods in statistical physics

 ## To do
-- [ ] Anti-ferromagnetic Ising model in 3D.
+- [x] Anti-ferromagnetic Ising model in 3D.
 - [ ] Modified Ising model with singlet.
+- [ ] Update README.md with demonstation of running script
+- [ ] Modified Ising model with different $J$.
+There are two exchange interaction: $J$ and $J_3$.
+The exchange interaction $J_3$ is used to model doping of holes in p-orbital.